Georgia governor backs out of hearing on Atlanta mask order

 Hall claimed a partial victory Monday as part of the justification for standing down from the emergency hearing, saying Bottoms had clarified previous confusing statements.

-Bottoms has said those statements are recommendations, not legal orders, and that Kemp didn't understand what she was doing.
+Bottoms has said those statements are recommendations, not legal orders, and that Kemp did not understand what she was doing.

-Bottoms' office did not immediately have a comment late Monday night on the withdrawal of the request for a hearing.
+Bottoms' office did not immediately have a comment late Monday night on the governor's plan to withdraw the request for a hearing.

 Atlanta is one of more than a dozen local jurisdictions in the state that has ordered people to wear face coverings in some public places in an effort to halt the spread of the coronavirus.

-Fulton County Superior Court Judge Jane Barwick last week ordered the two sides to attend mediation overseen by Senior Judge Cynthia Wright to try to resolve the issues in the case before Tuesday's hearing.
+Fulton County Superior Court Judge Barwick, who's overseeing the case, last week ordered the two sides to attend mediation overseen by Senior Judge Cynthia Wright to try to resolve the issues in the case before Tuesday's hearing.

 The lawsuit filed July 16 asks the judge to overturn Bottoms' orders that are more restrictive than Kemp's, block her from issuing any more such orders, instruct the City Council not to ratify Bottoms' actions or adopt any ordinances inconsistent with Kemp's orders, to prohibit Bottoms from making public statements asserting she has authority that exceeds Kemp's, and to require city officials to enforce "all provisions" of Kemp's existing orders.